Orthodontic Retainers to Prevent Teeth Shifting

 The simple answer: indefinitely.
 Teeth can shift throughout your life, so long-term retainer wear is key to protecting your investment.

-Here’s what to expect after your braces are removed:
+Here’s what to expect after braces are removed:

-- Dr. Sacramone will see you every year, if you choose, to check your retainers and to make recommendations on the wisdom teeth.
+Dr. Sacramone is also happy to see you once a year, if you choose, to check retainers and offer guidance on wisdom teeth.

 Your removable retainers are made from durable thermoplastic, but they require proper care to remain effective and hygienic.
 Follow these tips to keep them in great shape: